Minerte/Linux-shell/Gentoo/installer/Readme.md

 ```

 And then you might want to securely remove the **swap-keyfile/luks-keyfile** with the command:
-#### Caution do not delete the swap-keyfile/luks-keyfile in /media/sda2!
+#### Caution do not delete the swap-keyfile.gpg/luks-keyfile.gpg in /media/sda2!
+Or you data will be lost!
 ```
 shred -u /tmp/swap-keyfile
 shred -u /tmp/luks-keyfile
+shred -u /media/sda2/swap-keyfile
+shred -u /media/sda2/luks-keyfile
 ```

 ### Now we can start to format the partition for usage